 On 24 August 2018, the United States requested the Chair of the DSB to circulate to Members a communication where it indicated that the United States was willing to enter into consultations with Turkey, without prejudice to the US view that the measures imposed by the United States concern issues of national security not susceptible to review or capable of resolution by WTO dispute settlement and that the consultations provisions in the Agreement on Safeguards are not applicable.

 On 24 August 2018, the European Union requested to join the consultations.
 On 29 August 2018, the Russian Federation requested to join the consultations.
 On 30 August 2018, Canada, China, Mexico and Thailand requested to join the consultations.
 On 11 October 2018, the United States requested the Chair of the DSB to circulate to Members a communication where it rejected all the above requests.

 On 18 October 2018, Turkey requested the establishment of a panel.
 At its meeting on 29 October 2018, the DSB deferred the establishment of a panel.

 At its meeting on 21 November 2018, the DSB established a panel.
-Canada, China, Colombia, the European Union, Guatemala, Hong Kong, China, Iceland, India, Indonesia, Japan, Kazakhstan, Mexico, Norway, Qatar, the Russian Federation, Saudi Arabia, Singapore, Switzerland, Chinese Taipei, Thailand, Ukraine and Venezuela reserved their third-party rights.
+Bahrain, Brazil, Canada, China, Colombia, Egypt, the European Union, Guatemala, Hong Kong, China, Iceland, India, Indonesia, Japan, Kazakhstan, Malaysia, Mexico, New Zealand, Norway, Qatar, the Russian Federation, Saudi Arabia, Singapore, Switzerland, Chinese Taipei, Thailand, Ukraine and Venezuela reserved their third-party rights.